-Square Inventory Management: How to Gain Visibility and Prevent Overselling (for Offline and Online Sales)
+Square Inventory Management: How to Gain Visibility and Prevent Overselling for Offline and Online Sales

 Understanding Inventory Visibility

-A lack of inventory visibility is the result of using disparate systems and technology to manage orders and inventory.
-In addition, using poor systems can also result in steep costs, decreased profits, and damaged customer loyalty.
-When inventory information is not accurate, timely, or complete, it is virtually impossible to manage an inventory landscape of your warehouses, online and brick-and-mortar stores.
+A lack of inventory visibility results from using disparate systems and technology to manage orders and inventory.
+In addition, using poor systems can also result in steep costs, decreased profits and damaged customer loyalty.
+When inventory information is not accurate, timely or complete, it becomes difficult to manage an inventory landscape of your warehouses, online and brick-and-mortar stores.

 How to Gain Visibility